ronaldbradford/readyset-tutorial/show/README.md

 SHOW PROXIED QUERIES;
 ```

-After initial operations which execute queries, data is loaded and caches are created, there are additional arguments for syntax that is useful for cache management.
+After initial operations that execute queries against your database, source tables are loaded, and caches are created, there is additional syntax for several `SHOW` commands that is useful for reviewing cache management.

 ```
 SHOW PROXIED SUPPORTED QUERIES;